Rooke/sortable-challenge/README.md

 cd ./cpp && make && ./challenge
 ```

+# Some Commentary

 ## Observations about the sample data

-A couple observations about the sample data lead to certain
+A few observations about the sample data lead to certain
 algorithmic strategies:

 * There are few if any errors in a given listing's model